• Skip to primary navigation

 tagliatelle pasta with fresh peas and pancetta

-A delicious spring pasta and peas recipe from Northern Italy that is simple to make and very tasty!
+A delicious spring pasta with peas and pancetta recipe from Northern Italy that is simple to make and very tasty!

 5 from 16 votes